 The virtual cluster itself only consists of the core Kubernetes components: API server, controller manager, storage backend (such as etcd, sqlite, mysql etc.) and optionally a scheduler.
 To reduce virtual cluster overhead, vCluster builds by default on k3s, which is a fully working, certified, lightweight Kubernetes distribution that compiles the Kubernetes components into a single binary and disables by default all unneeded Kubernetes features, such as the pod scheduler or certain controllers.

 Besides k3s, other Kubernetes distributions such as k0s and vanilla k8s are supported.
 In addition to the control plane, there is also a Kubernetes hypervisor that emulates networking and worker nodes inside the virtual cluster.
 This component syncs a handful of core resources that are essential for cluster functionality between the virtual and host cluster:

 - Pods: All pods that are started in the virtual cluster are rewritten and then started in the namespace of the virtual cluster in the host cluster.
 Service account tokens, environment variables, DNS and other configurations are exchanged to point to the virtual cluster instead of the host cluster.
-Within the pod, it so seems that the pod is started within the virtual cluster instead of the host cluster.
+Within the pod, so it seems that the pod is started within the virtual cluster instead of the host cluster.